-Native and adaptive plant species are prioritized in all new plantings, which decreases irrigation and fertilizer use.
+- Native and adaptive plants are prioritized in all new plantings, which decreases irrigation and fertilizer use.

-Green roofs reduce runoff and improve energy efficiency in buildings.
-Kogod, MGC, the Media Production Center, Ward Circle Building, SIS, McKinley, and Ashbury all host green roofs at American University.
+- Green roofs reduce runoff and improve energy efficiency in buildings.
+Kogod, MGC, the Media Production Center, Ward Circle Building, SIS, McKinley, and Asbury all host green roofs.

 - Rain gardens and other stormwater management features are located across campus.
 Examples of these features can be found near SIS, on the beach by McKinley, and across from the President's Office Building.
 These gardens serve to slow down, clean, and absorb stormwater, ultimately reducing the amount of runoff generated on campus that enters the city's combined stormwater and sewage system.

 - Permeable pavers located next to Ward Circle Building help decrease runoff by allowing water to soak down into the ground below the pavers.